 - Smoking or chewing tobacco on a regular basis.

 - Fillings that are old and starting to deteriorate.

 - Taking certain medications, including steroids, epilepsy drugs, calcium channel blockers, oral contraceptives, and some cancer therapy drugs.

-Here at Brentwood Dental Designs, we want you to be healthy beyond the surface.
+Here at Brentwood Dental Designs in Epping, New Hampshire, we want you to be healthy beyond the surface.
 Treating gum disease is a good way to prevent other diseases as well.

 What Are The Symptoms of Gum Disease?

 Anyone can develop gum disease, which is why it’s important to visit the dentist and to know the symptoms.
 The symptoms of gum disease include:

 - Gums that bleed when you brush or floss.

 - Persistent bad breath.

 - A receding gum line, or gums that start to pull away from the teeth.